 CHANGE YOUR STORY

 Adult Learners’ Week (17 – 23 June 2019) is a great opportunity to find out more about building your skills.
-Getting to an event in your area is a chance to connect you to courses and people in your area, find out what’s on offer and make that first step back into learning.
+Getting to an event is a chance to connect you to courses and people in your area, discover what’s on offer and make that first step back into learning.

 Use our events calendar to search for FREE events across Wales throughout the month of June.